barumau/pandunia/france/pandunia-france.md

 baze shula kan - école primaire
 be ais - geler (glacer)
 be bio mute - fermenter
+be fobi - craindre (avoir peur)
+be hapu - convenir (être approprié)
+be in - entrer
+be in bum - imploser
+be kino - se mouvoir
+be kite - aller (quitter)
 be mal - appartenir à
 be migra - s'installer (déménager)
 be pute - pourrir (se décomposer)
 be retro - retourner (revenir)
+be sona - dormir
 be suka - se plaire
 bebe - bébé
 bedinjan - aubergine